Curt will be a presenter at the 2020 Seattle Boat Show, On Friday, January 24, at 4:00 pm.

 Languedoc – 2019 Condition and Valuation Survey.

-1987 Amel Maramu ketch offered for sale or trade for smaller blue water cruiser.
+1987 Amel Maramu ketch offered for sale.
 For more information, contact firstname.lastname@example.org.

 Amel sailboats are built to sail comfortably anywhere, anytime.
 Languedoc is fully equipped for blue water cruising.
 Tankage and storage are excellent.
 The water tank holds 275 gallons.
 The diesel tank holds 125 gallons.

 Languedoc has many upgrades.
 She had an extensive re-fit in 2012.
 60 hp Cummins diesel, Hurth Transmission, 5 KW Northern Lights genset, Victron Inverter/charger and Victron 240V-120V transformer, Air Breeze wind gen. AC electrical system new in 2012, standing rigging new in 2012.
 2015 Rocna 73# anchor, 2015 Highfield aluminum RIB.
 2015 KATO dinghy davits.
 15hp 2 cycle Yamaha, (2012) and 3.5 hp 2 cycle Mercury outboard (2015).
 Languedoc’s hull and ballast are expoxied and painted with anti-fouling.
 The topsides are painted with Awlgrip, polished, and in excellent condition.

 There have been continued upgrades and additions, in 2017, 2018, 2019.
 Please see the 2008-2020 new equipment & accessories spreadsheet.

 Languedoc is docked at Semiahmoo Marina, in Blaine, Washington.
 Languedoc is one of the rare Amels on the U.S. west coast.

 The asking price is $160,000, The boat is in very good condition.
 The most recent survey (2019) revealed no major issues.